 Students will be given a grace period of one semester to submit the equivalency letter.
 If they fail to submit it on time, their accounts will be deactivated and they will not be allowed to register for the following semester.
 However, students have to approach the Admissions, Enrollment & International Relations Department in writing in case they are not able to submit the equivalency letter by the end of the grace period.
-A committee with decide on each case based on the documentation provided.
+A committee with decide on each case 6.
+Credit transfer will not be granted twice for substantially the based on the documentation provided.